 Once you are decided on a specific town/area your next step should be investigating any other required Schools and/or Childcare options.
 We also suggest that you contact several and ensure that your child is placed on waiting lists.
 There is also a section in the Guide covering different Childcare options and will shortly also include schools.
 In the meantime, if you are seeking Primary Education in English we suggest that you contact Elckerlyc International School, Leiderdorp www.elckerlyc-international.nl or HSV in Den Haag www.hsvdenhaag.nl (depending on where you will be living) as these schools traditionally feed into our school.

 ISRLO Welcome Team

-This Guide is currently in the process of being reviewed, updated and modified to reflect ISRLO New Family needs and to include FAQs asked during this 2016/2017 school year but the current edition maybe requested.
+This Guide is continually in the process of being reviewed, updated and modified to reflect ISRLO New Family needs and the aim is to eventually include a FAQs sheet.

 The Welcome Team does not claim to be specialists on all subjects but they will certainly do their best to help you directly or, if unable or more appropriate, find someone else who can.